megoodcode/delphi/Grade10/Grade10.md

 ## ID Program
 User inserts a ID number.
 Program will decode id to detmerine: month/day/year of birth.
 If person is a south africa citizen, and what gender they are.
 More info : https://www.westerncape.gov.za/general-publication/decoding-your-south-african-id-number-0

+# Interest
+A program showing how to calculate interest over a 4 year period on a fixed amount.